 Prices are strong, as you would expect, but it’s the offers that put Coral firmly on this list.

-Top prices are important at MarathonBet as well and there is little to choose between them and Sun Bets in terms of the best darts odds for all tourmaments.
+Top prices are important at MarathonBet, darts bettors are smart to choose them in terms of the best darts odds for all tournaments.
 Side betting is maybe not quite so extensive but for anyone just looking to focus on result and outright tournament markets, this could be a perfect home.

 Sometimes it’s tempting to look away from the bookmakers that aren’t appearing on the main odds comparison sites but there are certainly some good reasons to look beyond that list.
 EnergyBet were first launched in 2016 and have been producing strong prices for a range of sports ever since.